 "I recognise the value of crops created by traditional plant breeding but I also see the viability of crops that carry an herbicide-resistant gene or whatever gene is incorporated by biotechnology."

 2006 - The Rockefeller Foundation and the Bill and Melinda Gates Foundation establish the Alliance for a Green Revolution in Africa.
 The alliance aims to work with governments in Africa to increase food security and reduce poverty.

 2007 - Borlaug's wife, Margaret, dies on 8 March.

-On 17 July Borlaug is presented the Congressional Gold Medal, the highest civilian honour of the US.
-The citation for the award reads, "Mr Borlaug has saved more lives than any other person who has ever lived."
+On 17 July Borlaug is presented with the Congressional Gold Medal, the highest civilian honour of the US.
+The citation for the award reads, "Mr Borlaug has saved more lives than any other person who has ever lived".

 Speaking at the presentation, Borlaug returns to the debate about the environmental impacts of intensive farming.
 "Critics of modern agricultural technology invariably turn a blind eye on what the world would have been like without the technological advances that have occurred, largely during the past 50 years," he says.

 "For those whose main concern is protecting the 'environment,' let's look at the positive impact that the application of science-based technology has had on land use.
 If the global cereal yields of 1950 still prevailed in 2000 we would have needed nearly 1.2 billion hectares of additional land of the same quality - instead of the 660 million hectares that was used - to achieve the global harvest of that year.
 Obviously, such a surplus of land was not available, and certainly not in populous Asia, where the population had increased from 1.2 to 3.8 billion over this period.
 Moreover, if more environmentally fragile land had been brought into agricultural production, the impact on soil erosion, loss of forests and grasslands, biodiversity and extinction of wildlife species would have been enormous and disastrous."